konstalop/helsinki-bike-app/README.md

         - Average time and distance for ending/starting journeys
         - Number of ending/starting journeys
 - Journeys
-    - Has a list view of all journeys currently in the database.
+    - Listing all journeys

-- Additional features
+    - Pagination
-    - UI to add new journeys
+    - Searching by return and departure station.
+        - View paginated list of search results

 ## Technologies used
 #### Client side